Beyond Knowledge Silos: Task Fingerprinting for Democratization of Medical Imaging AI: Main

 The concept of \textbf{Transfer Learning} dates back to the 1970s \cite{Bozinovski2020ReminderOT} and involves any knowledge transfer from a source task to a target task \cite{Pan2010ASO}, with its most prominent application being pretraining on large-scale datasets \cite{Raghu2019transfusion,Zhuang2021ACS}.
 While utilizing off-the-shelf pretrained models is a common practice to speed up model convergence \cite{Raghu2019transfusion}, the vast number of available architectures, pretraining schemes, and datasets, makes selecting the most suitable option a time-consuming process.
 This premise also holds for the nascent field of foundation models \cite{Bommasani2021OnTO}.
 It has been shown that simply relying on benchmarks for pretrained models, such as, ImageNet \cite{Deng2009ImageNetAL}, does not translate well to the medical domain \cite{Raghu2019transfusion}.
 This fueled research of \textbf{Task Transferability Estimation (TTE)}, which aims to quantify the potential of knowledge transfer between tasks \cite{achille2019information}.
 While the research problem has been known for decades \cite{BenDavid2006AnalysisOR} and substantial progress has been made, challenges with respect to data privacy considerations, robustness in realistic heterogeneous data settings, and the avoidance of negative transfer remain \cite{Zhang2020ASO,Zhuang2021ACS,Ding2024WhichMT}.
-Existing transferability estimation methods, which attempt to assess model suitability for a target task, often have only been applied in unrealistically homogeneous settings \cite{Nguyen2021similarity,achille2019task2vec,liu2022wasserstein}, lack large-scale validation (12 tasks in \cite{MolinaMoreno2023AutomatedSS}, 7 tasks in \cite{Ramtoula2023VisualDR}), or are incompatible with data privacy requirements \cite{You2021LogMEPA}.
-Others are not suited for scalability, either because of computational complexity or the assumption that tasks share underlying images \cite{Cheplygina2017ExploringTS,Zamir2018TaskonomyDT,Fifty2021EfficientlyIT,Tran2019TransferabilityAH}.
+Existing transferability estimation methods, which attempt to assess model suitability for a target task, often have only been applied in unrealistically homogeneous settings \cite{Nguyen2021similarity,Dias2021ImageDataset2VecAI,achille2019task2vec,liu2025wasserstein}, lack large-scale validation (12 tasks in \cite{MolinaMoreno2023AutomatedSS}, nine tasks in~\cite{hatakeyama2024transferability}, eight tasks in~\cite{tan2021otce}, seven tasks in \cite{Ramtoula2023VisualDR}, five tasks in~\cite{alvarez2020geometric}), or are incompatible with data privacy requirements \cite{You2021LogMEPA}.
+Others are not suited for scalability due to computational complexity \cite{Cheplygina2017ExploringTS,Fifty2021EfficientlyIT,Tran2019TransferabilityAH,tan2021otce,peng2020domain2vec,nguyen2020leep} or the assumption that tasks share underlying images \cite{Zamir2018TaskonomyDT}.

 The core challenge of TTE lies in efficient task matching for knowledge transfer.
 Selecting an inappropriate source task for a new task can lead to detrimental negative transfer \cite{Wang2018CharacterizingAA,Zhang2020ASO}.
 Effective knowledge transfer requires generalizability across multiple components of the training pipeline - not just on pretraining, an aspect particularly underexplored in previous research.
 Additionally, creating effective task representations for knowledge transfer necessitates a balance between size (to facilitate sharing), data privacy (sufficient anonymization), and information content (retaining relevant task knowledge).